iter-tools/iter-tools/README.md

 Please read our [API docs](https://github.com/iter-tools/iter-tools/blob/v7.0.0-rc.0/API.md)!

+Historical docs are markdown files on github.
+For 6.x docs look at tags on the history of `README.md`.
+For 7.x versions look at tags on the history of `API.md`.

 ## Why iter-tools?

 Iter-tools is at present the only fully-featured library of its kind.
 Here is what it supports: